victordeman/VisageTrack-AI-Biometrics-Attendance-System/README.md

 **VisageTrack-AI-Biometrics-Attendance-System
 ** is a touchless, secure, and efficient biometric attendance tracking system.
 Leveraging advanced facial recognition technology, it provides a seamless way for organizations to manage attendance while ensuring data privacy and security.
+Check it out here https://visage-livid.vercel.app/index.html

 ## 🚀 Features